TarzanRoboticsMan/Minecraft-3D-Minesweeper/README.md

 - Change air / redstone checks (mostly when flagging target) to tag checks
   - Cleaner code
   - Could help with question mark feature
-- Use a dummy entity for the bomb scoreboard so it doesn't show a value for every online player
 - Add delay to count hiding to make it less of an advantage
 - Difficulties